DrewAPeterson7671/mario/README.md

 * Create from scratch Ruby/Rails app for a food importer showcasing their imported products.
 * Create a system were users can review and rate products.
 * Create an authentication system for users to log in.
-* Include functionality for admin users and hidden admin functionality.
+* Authorization functionality for admin users and hidden admin functionality.
-* Admin users should be able to creation, edit and delete products.
-They can also mediate reviews by editing and deleting them.
+* Users can post reviews and ratings of products.
+* Admin users have full CRUD functionality.
+* Users have CRUD functionality for their own review posts.
 * Reviewers can upload avatars to Active Storage on AWS S3.
 * Admin users can upload images of the new products they create to Active Storage on AWS S3.
-* Create functionality for users to submit reviews for each product listed.
+* Product and Review pages can be sorted to display by highest ratings, alphabetical and many other display options.
 * Home page includes scopes showcasing hightest reviewed, most reviewed, and newest products.
+* Highest Rated, Most Reviewed and New products have corner sashes.
 * Search bar with links to search results.
-* Provide a Capybara test suite.

-_to list products and reviews including CRUD functionality with authentication and admin permissions._
+* The website is responsively designed.

 _See the deployed app on Heroku: https://marios-specialty-foods.herokuapp.com/_